A good way to start your research is to search for books, book chapters and eBooks on your research topic.

 Use the Advanced Search option for more precise searching.

 Using the drop-down options within the Advanced Search screen you can limit your search to specific fields and/or a combination of fields (Author, Title, Subject, Call number).
-You can also specify that your search words must be contained in the search field ("contains", "starts with" or "is (exact)."
+You can also specify that your search words must be contained in the search field ("contains", "contains exact phrase" or "starts with."
+Modify by Resource Type.

 When you find relevant results, note the subject headings assigned.
 Refining your search using the same subject heading terminology may yield more precise results.